OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/docs/keyboard_input_guide.md

 For example, if you want Keyboard Shortcut Two to be `Ctrl+Shift+X` you would write `keyboardTwo=^>x`.
 If you just want it to be `Ctrl+X` you would remove the `>` symbol and just write `keyboardTwo=^m`.

+Notice that all pressed keys are released again when the sequence is over.
+It is not possible to hold down keys.

 ### Advanced Configuration

 Look at the key table [spec](specs/Keyboard_Manager-Parser_Spec.txt) and find the keys that you want to press.